Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 Sensory data | |

-Audio, electronic, visual, thermal, olfactory, or similar information. | • Service Providers |
+Audio, electronic, visual, thermal, olfactory, or similar information. | • Service providers |

 Professional or employment-related information | |

-Current or past job history or performance evaluations. | • Service Providers |
+Current or past job history or performance evaluations. | • Service providers |

 Inferences drawn from other Personal Information. | |

-Profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes. | • Service Providers |
+Profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes. | • Service providers |

 Category of Sensitive Personal Information and Examples | Category of Third Parties Sensitive Personal Information is Disclosed to for a Business Purpose |

-Precise Geolocation Data Any data that is derived from a device, and that is used or intended to be used to locate a consumer within a geographic area that is equal to or less than the area of a circle with a radius of 1,850 feet, except as prescribed by regulations. | • Service Providers |
+Precise Geolocation Data Any data that is derived from a device, and that is used or intended to be used to locate a consumer within a geographic area that is equal to or less than the area of a circle with a radius of 1,850 feet, except as prescribed by regulations. |

 We may use any of the categories of information listed above for other business or operational purposes compatible with the context in which the personal information was collected.
 The categories of sources from which we collect personal information and our business and commercial purposes for using personal information are set forth in "Personal Information We Collect" and "How We Use Your Information" above, respectively.